 How to Declare

 Interested students should obtain the requirements from the department before starting the minor.
-Students should file the Minor Declaration Form during their final semester to certify the completion of the minor.
+Students should file the Minor Declaration Form during the semester before the term they plan to graduate.
 Offered by the Department of Environmental Science, Policy, and Management (ESPM).

 Please see the CRS Undergraduate Advisor for more information.